 Cognitive Behavioral programs are open to all inmates and are required for Intensive Case Management clients.
-In 2017, the following programs were offered; Interactive Journaling, Anger Management, Moral Reconation Therapy (MRT), Thinking For a Change (T4C) and Substance Abuse Programming (SAP).
-T4C and SAP were offered in the community in partnership with Douglas County Community Corrections.
-SAP is a new cognitive behavioral intervention for substance abuse developed by the University of Cincinnati and utilized by Kansas Department of Corrections.
-Reentry Staff certify to facilitate these programs.
+In 2018, the following programs were offered; Decision Points, Anger Management, and Moral Reconation Therapy (MRT).
+Reentry Staff have been certified to facilitate these programs.
 Our goal is to offer programs to all the DCCF classifications and multiple classes in the community to be responsive to a variety of work schedules.

-A total of 269 inmates participated in Cognitive Behavioral Intervention programs; there were 1,004 entries by officers in this area of programs.
+A total of 269 inmates participated in Cognitive Behavioral Intervention programs; there were 1,042 entries by officers in this area of programs.
 Programs in this area are provided by DCCF Reentry staff.